hadil-ghazal/Shrinkflation-Project/README.md

 Data storytelling project on shrinkflation using BLS R-CPI-SC
 # Shrinkflation, Measured: What Smaller Packages Actually Did to Prices

-This project uses data from the U.S. Bureau of Labor Statistics to explore **shrinkflation** which is the practice of reducing product sizes while keeping prices the same and unchanged.
+This project uses data from the U.S. Bureau of Labor Statistics to explore **shrinkflation** which is the practice of reducing product sizes while keeping prices the same.

 By combining two research datasets we can see both **how much prices changed and how often shrinkflation events occurred**.
 The datasets are :
 - **R-CPI-SC Index** - this shows what inflation would look like if package sizes never changed